greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpstop.html.md

 Specify the `-M fast` shutdown mode to roll back all in-progress transactions and terminate any connections before shutting down.

 With the `-u` option, the utility uploads changes made to the coordinator `pg_hba.conf` file or to *runtime* configuration parameters in the coordinator `postgresql.conf` file without interruption of service.
-Note that any active sessions will not pickup the changes until they reconnect to the database.
+Note that any active sessions will not pick up the changes until they reconnect to the database.

 ## <a id="section4"></a>Options